jack-davidson/blog/blogs/Hosting a nodejs app on your own server!.md

 What this means is that we have the world wide web communicating with an nginx server.
 Nginx is a server application that acts as a reverse proxy *and* http web server.
-A reverse proxy can forward clients to different web browsers depending on certain rules.
-An http web server is a program that allows conent to be served over a network with the http protocol.
+A reverse proxy can forward clients to different hosts depending on certain rules.
+An http web server is a program that allows content to be served over a network with the http protocol.
 With nginx, we can redirect responses to other ones and we can configure different rules for redirecting and responding for different